2025–26 FA Youth Cup: Preliminary round

-380 teams from the 7th to 9th Tiers compete in this round of the competition.
-4 clubs get a bye into the First Qualifying Round, Blyth Spartans (8), Chasetown (8), Colney Heath (9), and Dereham Town (9).
+380 teams from the 7th to 9th tiers entered in this round.
+Four clubs got a bye into the First Qualifying Round; Blyth Spartans (8), Chasetown (8), Colney Heath (9), and Dereham Town (9).

 Before the competition began there were 11 walkovers, as Downton, Farsley Celtic, Fleet Town, Grimsby Borough, Hythe Town, Kettering Town, Padiham, Pagham, Redhill, Uttoxeter Town, and Whitehawk all left the competition.
-The draw was done on July 4, 2025 alongside the First Qualifying Round.
+The draw was done on 4 July 2025, alongside the First Qualifying Round.